Canon 2000D vs Leica TL2

 Both the 2000D and the TL2 are recent models that are part of the current product line-up.
 The TL2 replaced the earlier Leica TL, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 2000D and TL2 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Leica TL2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Leica TL2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 2000D: